angrave/TextAnonymizer/README.md

 But Atom and tomato and aToms should not be replaced nor stom
 ````

 Run the script by including the filename (or full filepath) of the original text file.
-The program looks for the textmap file is in the same directory as this original text file.
+The program looks for the textmap file in the same directory as this original text file.
-In the example below we've already used "cd" to navigate to the directory that includes the original text file, the textmap and textanonymizer.
+In the example below we've already used "cd" to navigate to the directory that includes the original text file, the textmap and textanonymizer program.

 ````
 python textanonymizer.py example.html`